solana-program/token-wrap/README.md

 ## How It Works

-It supports three primary operations:
+It supports four primary operations:

 1. **`CreateMint`:** This operation initializes a new wrapped token mint and its associated backpointer account.
 Note, the caller must pre-fund this account with lamports.
 This is to avoid requiring writer+signer privileges on this